Hudson Valley Shakespeare Festival: Recognition

+More than 500,000 patrons have been served since HVS's first season in 1987.

 HVS was named among The New York Times' "50 Essential Summer Festivals" in 2016, was Hudson Valley Magazine's 2016 Editors’ Pick for Best Summer Theater, and was nominated for a Drama League Award for its 2015 production of A Midsummer Night's Dream.

 It produces classic and new works with an economy of style, focusing on script, actors and audience with the Hudson River and Hudson Highlands as its set and setting.
-The Wall Street Journal hails it as, "The most purely enjoyable summer Shakespeare festival in America," while The New York Times comments, "If anyone wonders about the future of live theater or asks where the audience is, the answer is 'Under that tent."
+The Wall Street Journal called it "the most purely enjoyable summer Shakespeare festival in America," while The New York Times commented: "If anyone wonders about the future of live theater or asks where the audience is, the answer is 'Under that tent.'"

-It is listed as a "Major Festival" in the book Shakespeare Festivals Around the World by Marcus D. Gregio (Editor), 2004.

 Education programs

 In addition to its summer productions, HVS sponsors year-round education programs to about 50,000 students and teachers annually.
 These programs include in-school residencies and theater arts workshops for students, resource workshops for educators, a fall touring production for students in grades K-5, a spring touring production for students in grades 6-12, its annual Shakespeare Summer Camp for ages 8–16, and the Teachers' Shakespeare Institute.
 HVS's Conservatory Company, a performance based training program for 6 to 8 early career actors, offers on- and off-stage opportunities to work alongside HVS's acting company.